- Majors and Minors

 If you are a current student, be aware that it takes 2-3 business days for scores to process.
 You will NOT be notified of your score automatically.
 You may view your placement results at: Wolverine Access > Student Business > Academic Records > View Placement Exam Results.

 You may be placed in one of the following courses: 101 (elementary), 103 (elementary review), 231 (second year, first semester), or 232 (second year, continued).
 In Italian, you may also be placed into 102 (elementary, continued).
 To navigate the RLL language sequence and help you in your course selection, please reference the RLL Course Progress Chart (PDF).

 If you place beyond the 232 level, you are eligible to test out of the LSA language requirement.
 If you take the placement test online, you will be required to validate your placement in person before the language requirement is satisifed (see the language-specific tabs below for more information).

 What if I have questions about my course placement?

 For questions about your placement during the Fall and Winter terms, you should consult the course coordinator of the course into which you have been placed.
-In the Spring and Summer terms, please contact the RLL Main Office.
+In the Spring and Summer terms, please contact firstname.lastname@example.org.

 What if I have severe trouble learning a foreign language?

 LSA students who believe they have a learning disability that interferes with their learning a foreign language may petition the LSA Academic Standards Board for a language substitution.
-Information and instructions on how to petition for a language substitution can be found on the Petitions for Requirement or Policy Exceptions portion of the LSA website.
+Information and instructions on how to petition for a language substitution can be found in the Language Substitutions section of the LSA website.

 What if I have read this and still have questions?